The Best and Worst States for Sales Taxes

-If you don't want to shell out a lot of extra money every time you approach a cash register, you'll have to shop in states that either don't have a sale tax or have a very low tax rate.
+If you don't want to shell out a lot of extra money every time you approach a cash register, you'll have to shop in states that either don't have a sale tax, have a very low tax rate, or shop during a sales tax holiday.
 These locations are the best—and worst—for sales taxes.

 States With the Lowest Sales Taxes

 The obvious front-runners are the states with no sales taxes at all at the state level, but there were only five of them in 2018: Delaware, Montana, New Hampshire, Alaska, and Oregon.

 And Alaska falls into something of a gray area.
 The state doesn't have a sales tax but Alaska's localities do charge a tax and the average rate statewide is 1.89 percent.
 This still puts the state in the top tier with no or very low sales taxes.

 Rounding out the top 15 states with the lowest sales tax rates—all under 5 percent—are Colorado at 2.9 percent and Alabama, Georgia, Hawaii, New York, and Wyoming, all at 4 percent.
 Missouri taxes at 4.225 percent, South Dakota and Oklahoma at 4.5 percent, and North Carolina at 4.75 percent.

 At the other end of the spectrum are states with very high state sales tax rates.
 In some cases, these rates are high enough that shoppers drive across state lines to visit lower-tax or tax-free states when they want to make major purchases.
 This frequently occurs in the Boston area, which isn't too far from tax-free New Hampshire.